 As time progresses, scientists can conduct research on the virus to discover some of these unknowns and therefore help inform effective policy decisions and clinical practices.
 This has been the case with the symptoms of COVID-19.

-While scientists have been aware of the most common symptoms — fever, coughing, loss of smell or taste, and shortness of breath — for some time, they have only recently identified other less common but significant symptoms.
+While scientists have been aware of the most common symptoms — fever, coughing,

 As Dr. Mitch Wilson, a radiologist and clinical lecturer at the University of Alberta’s Faculty of Medicine & Dentistry and co-author of the study points out, “[t]here’s a growing amount of literature showing that abdominal symptomatology is a common presentation for COVID-19.”

 In the present article, a team of researchers focused on the growing evidence of people presenting with gastrointestinal issues linked to COVID-19.

 To do this, the researchers conducted a study to highlight trends, issues, or areas that require more research.

 The team searched through popular scientific databases using variations of the keywords “COVID-19,” “gastrointestinal,” and “imaging.”
 This resulted in 614 potentially relevant articles.
 The team identified a further 21 articles from other sources.

 The researchers then removed duplicate articles and began screening the articles’ abstracts and titles for relevance, identifying 137 articles.

 The researchers then conducted a full-text screening, limiting the studies to those that included findings related to abdominal imaging in people who had received a diagnosis of COVID-19.